smart-data-models/dataModel.Agrifood/README.md

 - [AgriFarm](https://github.com/smart-data-models/dataModel.Agrifood/blob/master/AgriFarm/README.md).
 This entity contains a harmonised description of a generic farm made up of buildings and parcels.
 This entity is primarily associated with the agricultural vertical and related IoT applications.

+- [AgriFertilize](https://github.com/smart-data-models/dataModel.Agrifood/blob/master/AgriFertilize/README.md).
+Schema for AgriFertilize entity.
+To fertilize land means to improve its quality in order to make plants grow well on it, by spreading solid animal waste or a chemical mixture on it

 - [AgriGreenhouse](https://github.com/smart-data-models/dataModel.Agrifood/blob/master/AgriGreenhouse/README.md).
 This entity contains a harmonised description of the conditions recorded within a generic greenhouse, a type of AgriParcel.

 - [AgriParcel](https://github.com/smart-data-models/dataModel.Agrifood/blob/master/AgriParcel/README.md).
 This entity contains a harmonised description of a generic parcel of land.
 This entity is primarily associated with the agricultural vertical and related IoT applications.